mmgustafson/RowONE/Key_Partners.md

 Not to mention National, City, and State Parks.
 We will need a good relationship with them to get permission to work near the lakes, rivers and oceans.
 We want to abide all the laws and regulations there are to operate.

+We will also be partnering with a bank and hopefully some investors, who will provide some financial support and endorsements.